 2. Design Review Application Submittal -

 Next, the applicant should submit the appropriate number of plans (as listed on the application) to Business Manager Joan McHale, 727-298-3198.
 The application includes a site plan, architectural renderings, greenspace plan, survey, sustainability matrix, and proof of ownership; a traffic impact analysis is also required for projects within one-half mile of an “F” rated roadway, and a Neighborhood Participation Plan is required for any commercial project abutting any residentially-zoned property.
-You can download application here: Design Review App (Rev. 11-16), and guidelines for the application: Design Review Guidelines (Rev. 11-16).
+You can download application here: Design Review App May 2019, and guidelines for the application: Design Review Guide May 2019.

 3. Public Hearings –

 Following staff review, the Local Planning Agency (LPA) will recommend approval, approval with conditions, or denial to the City Commission.
 The second public hearing will be at a regularly scheduled meeting of the City Commission.
 The City Commission will approve, approve with conditions, or deny the application.
 If the application is approved with or without conditions and no changes are required, the city commission may waive the third public hearing at their discretion.